PASTEUR-CIBU-detection/VisPan/docs/installation.md

 npm run build
 ```

-Check that things work by running `vispan --help`
+Check that things work by running `vispan --help` in the VisPan install directory